MateuszKubuszok/DomainModelingInScala/README.md

-# Domain modelling in Scala
+# Domain modeling in Scala

 ## Running